learlab/learlab.github.io/index.md

 {% include section.html %}

-# Highlights
+## Highlights

 {% capture text %}
 Wherever possible, we accompany our publications with source code and supplementary resources.
 We also upload earlier versions of our work to a preprint database, so you can read them for free.

 {%
-  include link.html
+  include button.html
   link="research"
-  text="See what we've published" icon="fas fa-arrow-right"
+  text="See our publications"
+  icon="fa-solid fa-arrow-right"
   flip=true
+  style="bare"
 %}
-{:.center}

 {% endcapture %}

 {%